Are you looking for a distraction-free way to display online forms on your WordPress website with no sidebar?

-In this article, we’ll show you how to create dedicated form landing pages in WordPress using WPForms.
+In this article, we’ll show you how to create a landing page in WordPress with a form.

 Having a custom form landing page has many benefits.
-Not to be confused with a standalone webpage, a form landing page is a page your site visitors land on from either internal or external links.
+Not to be confused with a standalone webpage, a form landing page is a page (not your homepage) that your site visitors land on from either internal or external links.

 Take a look at some of the best reasons to have a form landing page on your WordPress site:

-- Increase Conversions: A lot of times people don’t finish filling out online forms because there are too many distractions.
-Multiple offers pull site visitors away from subscribing to your email list.
+- Increase Conversions: A lot of times people don’t finish filling out online forms because there are too many distractions and no direct CTA (call to action).
+Multiple offers pull site visitors away from becoming subscribers to your email list.
 But if there is nothing on the page except your online form, people are more likely to sign up.

 - Spread Brand Awareness: Since WPForms lets you create a custom form landing page, complete with a company logo and customized color schemes, you build more brand awareness and recognition among site visitors, which in turn will help you grow your small business.

-Whether your main goal is lead generation, creating a membership site, giving people an easy way to RSVP to events, or gauging customer loyalty with survey forms, creating a distraction free landing page for your online forms is a great idea.
+Whether your main goal is lead generation, creating a membership site, giving people an easy way to RSVP or register for events, or gauging customer loyalty with survey forms, creating a distraction-free landing page for your online forms is a great idea.
+And it doesn’t hurt SEO, either!

 Now, let’s see how to create a dedicated landing form page in WordPress.